When Your Job Ends Early

 If you are unsure whether you are fired or laid off, ask the boss and express your desire to continue working through the end of the season.

-You have the right to request a copy of your personnel file, which can help you better understand whether you are being fired or laid off and why and to enforce your right to continue working, if it was an unlawful reason.
+You have the right to request a copy of your personnel file.
+This can help you better understand whether you are being fired or laid off and the reason why.
+It also can help you to enforce your right to continue working, if you were fired or laid off for an unlawful reason.

 You Have the Right to Receive Your Pay When Owed

-- If you paid a security deposit, your employer must return it to you within 30 days of moving out.
+• If you paid a security deposit, your employer must return it to you within 30 days of your moving out.

 Unemployment

-Keep all pay stubs, time slips, contracts, employee handbooks, work rules, W-2 forms, texts that show hours worked, copies of all signed documents, photographs of housing, etc. Any documents from a job are important and can help a worker enforce their rights!
+Keep all pay stubs, time slips, contracts, employee handbooks, work rules, W-2 forms, texts that show hours worked, copies of all documents you sign, photographs of housing, etc. Any documents from your job are important and can help you enforce your rights!